issolis/issolis/README.md

 # Hi, I'm Isaac

-### Computer Engineer: Systems, Backend and Embedded Linux
+### Computer Engineering Student.
+Systems, Backend and Embedded Linux

-Computer Engineering student, currently interning at Intel on product and test development.
-I move between layers that most people keep separate: hardware description and low-level C++ at the bottom, embedded Linux and distributed systems in the middle, and backend APIs and cloud deployment at the top.
-Lately I've been especially drawn to the space where machine learning meets systems, federated learning, privacy attacks on gradients, and the engineering it takes to make distributed training actually work.
+Computer Engineering student at TEC, currently interning at Intel on product and test development.
+I work across hardware description and low-level C++, embedded Linux, and backend APIs with cloud deployment.
+My undergraduate thesis is on privacy attacks in federated learning, which is also what led me to build FedSol.

 ---